caasmo/restinpieces-sqlite-backup/README.md

 backup_dir = "/path/to/your/backups"
 ```

 The example binary in `cmd/example/main.go` demonstrates how to initialize the `restinpieces` framework and register the backup job handler.
-For convenience, the example uses the `-db` flag to specify the path to the `restinpieces` database itself.
+For convenience, the example uses the `-dbpath` flag to specify the path to the `restinpieces` database itself.

 ### Client-Side Setup (The Pull Client)